The Ruins of Sri Lanka’s Ancient Anuradhapura – Part Two

 the inescapable El Presidente on two billboards at one intersection

-While I was beat at the end of it, the day had been worth it.
-All told, I spend $50.
+While I was quite fatigued at the end of it, the day had been worth it.
+All told, I spent $50.
 US for the ticket and for Mahinda’s services for the six hours he drove me from site to site.
-He had quoted me $20 US; with the $5. tip he ended up getting a bit more. it would have been nice if the day had been cheaper – or free! – but it isn’t so I just accepted the fact and went from there.
+He had quoted me $20 US; with the $5. tip he ended up getting a bit more.
+His knowledge of the site and how to sequence our various stops made the day a success.

-Now budget travellers will undoubtedly balk at the notion of spending $50. for the day’s sightseeing.
-They can walk if they want but given how I felt – and I was being driven around – i cannot imagine how one could see even a half of what I did by foot.
+Budget travellers will undoubtedly balk at the notion of spending $50. for the day’s sightseeing.
+They can walk if they want but given how I felt – and I was being driven around – I cannot imagine how one could see even half of what I did by foot.
 The bicycle is another option – bike rental may be in the $7. to $10. range.
 A bit more and you have a tuk-tuk!

 My quick one-day visit to the site of the ancient city was an excellent introduction to the glory that was ancient Anuradhapura.
 The level of technological accomplishment attained by its inhabitants puts it on the list of great cities of the ancient world.
 I also left curious about the intellectual ferment that on occasion led to monks battling monks about what the Buddha really said.
-At one and the same time, I was reminded about how little I – Mr. Ancient History teacher! – know and how wrong, in the case of the nature of Sri Lankan Buddhism, I was on what I thought I knew.
-Just wait – I will soon be learning that I am wrong on the pompous Mahinda Rajapaksa too!
-Let me know if I am…
+I was also reminded about how little I – Mr. Ancient History teacher! – know and how wrong, in the case of the nature of Sri Lankan Buddhism, I was about what I thought I knew.
+Perhaps I will eventually learn that I am wrong about Mahinda the Vainglorious. too!

 a stele exaulting the leadership of Mahinda Rajapaksa